Muhammad-Hasham/MlOps_Assignmet_2/README.md

 ### 3. Data Storage and Versioning
 - Stores the transformed data locally as a CSV file (`processed_data.csv`) in the specified `data_path`.
-- Downloads the CSV file to Google Drive using the `GoogleDriveDownloader` library for backup and sharing purposes.
+- Downloads the CSV file to Google Drive for backup and sharing purposes.
 - Implements version control using DVC to track changes, create checkpoints, and commit data versions.

 ## DVC Setup